acdaniel864/nlp-reddit-classification/README.md

 # Data Science NLP Project - Classifying Philosophical Discourse
-#### An Exploration of Buddhism and Stoicism Subreddit Posts
+**An Exploration of Buddhism and Stoicism Subreddit Posts**

 ## Problem Statement
 Many similarities have been drawn between the teachings of Buddhism and Stoicism.
 Given this, can the discourse between the two be accurately classified (with 90% or more accuracy) on unseen data?
-If so, does this hold, even as technical terminology, philosophers' names and writings are excluded from the model?
+If so, does this hold even as technical terminology: like philosophers' names and writings are excluded from the model?

 ## Introduction
 Two philosophies delicately crafted three decades and 10,000 km apart.
 In a time long before microchips; when the best computer humans had access to was to close their eyes and think.